We extend trust through our service infrastructure and platform, with particular focus on security, compliance, and availability.

-- Multi-factor authentication (MFA) will be applied to non-SSO access to our mobile app for extra security.
+- MFA will be applied to non-SSO access to our mobile app for extra security

-- As an extra reassurance to your people that they are in the right place, your company logo will now be shown as an interstitial step during the login process (right after their email verification step)
+- As an extra reassurance to your people that they are in the right place, your company logo will now be shown as an interstitial step during the login process (right after email verification)

 Recommendations for Employees:

 - Sequoia notification emails will always come from an @sequoia.com email address

 - Access to the Sequoia portal is always through a @sequoia.com domain, example: login.sequoia.com, admin.sequoia.com or px.sequoia.com